Santa Maria Valley: a new California getaway

 For those road tripping from the north, the 101 is an easy freeway to navigate from the Bay Area or if you’ve crossed the mountains from Central California.
 Really, you can create almost any sort of road trip theme and the Santa Maria Valley will blend perfectly into it.

-Exploring nature on the Southern Central Coast
+Dunes and Beaches on the Central Coast

 Hiking is one of our favorite activities with the kids and without.
 And hiking can mean something different to everyone.
 For us it’s any experience where we’re going on a walk through nature, easy or difficult.
 The Oso Flaco Lake Natural Area was really cool to explore with the kids.
 Located where the Santa Maria Valley meets the ocean, the Oso Flaco Nature Preserve is a part of California State Parks.